Code-Platoon-Assignments/react-news-site-ii/README.md

 Your choice: for this challenge, we have provided the solutions to `news-site-i` in the starting code here.
 It is up to you whether you would like to use our code or your own code from yesterday.

-1. Create a new React app from your terminal: `npx create vite news-site-ii`
+1. Create a new React app from your terminal: `npm create vite news-site-ii`

 2. Copy over the `components`, `data`, and `pages` directories from this repo to the `src/` of your new React project.
 If you would like to use your own code from `news-site-I`, replace the following files in the `components` directories with your files from `news-site-i`: `Article/Article.js`, `ArticleTeaser/ArticleTeaser.js`, and `AppNav/AppNav.js`.